 Here are some things to keep in mind about regular cast iron cookware:

 You should clean it after every use.
 To keep your cast iron cookware in great shape, try to avoid letting it soak in water to prevent rust.

 Fortunately, it is easy to clean cast iron.
 Simply scrape any debris off the pan then wash using a cast iron brush or a soft brush such as a Tawashi.
 Then dry with a tea towel.
 I usually put my cookware back on the heat to make sure my cast iron is completely dry.

 Cast iron needs seasoning.
 Cast iron cookware develops a “seasoning” or coating that makes it naturally non-stick.
 Seasoning prevents rust and provides an easy-release finish.
 Cast iron cookware gets better with age.
 It’s simple to maintain cast iron’s seasoning.
 Simply apply a very thin layer of vegetable oil after cleaning and heat your cookware.

-Make sure to completly dry your cast iron cookware before storing.
-If your cast iron cookware stays wet, it will eventully rust.
+Make sure to completely dry your cast iron cookware before storing.
+If your cast iron cookware stays wet, it will eventually rust.
 However, you can restore cast iron if it does develop rust.

 You should not use it to cook overly acidic foods.
 Foods like lemon juice, tomatoes sauce and vinegar can strip seasoning on your cast iron.
 Also cooking these foods in cast iron can cause food to taste metallic.